chainer/chainer/docs/source/tutorial/word2vec.rst

 Word2vec learns the similarity of word meanings from simple information.
 It learns from a sequence of words in sentences.
 The idea is that the meaning of the word is determined by the words around it.
-This idea is an old methodology, which is called **distributional hypothesis**.
-It is mentioned in papers of 1950's [1].
-The word to be learned is called the **Center Word**, and the words around it are called **Context Words**.
+This idea is based on **distributional hypothesis** [1].
+The word to be learned is called the **Center Word**, and the words around it are called
+**Context Words**.
 Depending on the window size ``c``, the number of Context Words will change.

-For example, I will explain with the sentence **The cute cat jumps over the lazy dog.**.
+For example, I will explain with the sentence "**The cute cat jumps over the lazy dog.**".

 * All of the following figures consider "cat" as Center Word.
 * According to the window size ``c``, you can see that Context Words are changing.